 Learning to Fly

 Kayla has terrifying power... she just doesn't know it yet.
-Kayla always knew there would be an uproar when she returned home to the insolated La Push reservation after traing in New York at the American Ballet Theatre for four years, she just didn't think it would be THIS big.
+Kayla always knew there would be an uproar when she returned home to the insolated La Push reservation after training in Europe for four years, she just didn't think it would be THIS big.
 Senior year is hard enough but add a spiteful sister, a new imprint, a best friend she hasn't spoken too in four years who has anger issues, and auditions and company contracts coming up....
 She has a lot on her plate.
 Kayla doesn't know it yet but her return started a ripple effect that will destroy everything and everyone in it's path.